-Unfortunately, you can’t escape from it as determining your taxable income is an essential part of filing your income tax return.
+Unfortunately, you can’t escape from it, as determining your taxable income is essential to filing your income tax return.

-It’s your duty as a Filipino citizen to pay taxes so it goes without saying that knowing how to compute income tax is one of your responsibilities.
+Your duty as a Filipino citizen is to pay taxes, so knowing how to compute income tax is one of your responsibilities.

 But it doesn’t have to be a nightmare.
-In this guide, we’ll discuss different ways to compute your income tax–from the manual method using the tax table to the easiest option of using online tax calculators.
+In this guide, we’ll discuss different ways to compute your income tax–from the manual method using the tax table to the most straightforward option of using online tax calculators.

 Table of Contents

-Before we proceed to the different methods of computing your income tax, it’s important to establish the difference between gross income and taxable income.
+Before proceeding to the different methods of computing your income tax, it’s essential to establish the difference between gross and taxable income.

 Gross income is the total income you’ve earned before deductions are made.
-It doesn’t just refer to the salary you get as an employee (compensation income) but also to profits from your business or professional practice as well as any passive income that you didn’t actively work for like rents, royalties, prizes/winnings, etc.
+It doesn’t just refer to the salary you get as an employee (compensation income) but also to profits from your business or professional practice and any passive income you didn’t actively work for, like rents, royalties, prizes/prizes/winnings, etc.

-Taxable income, on the other hand, is what’s left on your gross income if you less the allowable deductions.
+On the other hand, taxable income is what’s left on your gross income if you less the allowable deductions.
 The taxable income, not the gross income, is used to determine the amount of annual income tax you must pay.

 This manual computation of your income tax uses the following formula to determine your income tax due: